shadowlack/shadowlack-core-book/guides/style-guide.md

 - Do not capitalize names of floras and creatures unless they are at the beginning of a sentence.
 - Use sentence case for article sub-headings.
 Eg. Units of measurement.

-## Boldface

-Use boldface (**text like this**) to highlight the first occurrence of the title word/phrase of the article in the lead section.

 ## Italics